testori/starter-academic/content/publication/networks-of-reliable-reputations-and-cooperation-a-review/index.md

-  and field studies across various disciplines that target these questions and could explain how the dynamics of interactions and reputations help or prevent the establishment and sustainability of cooperation in small- and large-scale societies.
+  and field studies across various disciplines that target these questions and could explain how the dynamics of interactions and reputations help or prevent the establishment and sustainability of cooperation in small- and large-scale societies."
 slides: ""
-url_pdf: "uploads/reputation.pdf"
+url_pdf: uploads/reputation.pdf
 publication_types:
   - "2"
 authors:
 - Károly Takács
   - Jörg Gross
   - Martina Testori
   - Srebrenka Letina
   - Adam R. Kenny
-  - Eleanor A. Power and Rafael P. M. Wittek
+  - Eleanor A. Power
+  - Rafael P. M. Wittek
 author_notes: []
-publication: Philosophical Transactions of the Royal Society B: Biological Sciences
+publication: "Philosophical Transactions of the Royal Society B: Biological Sciences"
 summary: "*Published in: Philosophical Transactions of the Royal Society B: Biological Sciences*"
 url_dataset: ""
 url_project: ""
 publication_short: ""
 url_source: ""
 url_video: ""
-title: "Networks of reliable reputations and cooperation: a review"
+title: Networks of reliable reputations and cooperation: a review
 doi: https://doi.org/10.1098/rstb.2020.0297
 featured: false
 tags: